pEBR: A Probabilistic Approach to Embedding Based Retrieval

 To investigate the effect of dynamic retrieval, we analyze the retrieval results from two perspectives.
-On one hand, we examine the distribution of the number of retrieved items under a fixed probabilistic CDF threshold.
-On another hand, we evaluate the number of retrieved items under different probabilistic CDF thresholds.
+On the one hand, we examine the distribution of the number of retrieved items under a fixed probabilistic CDF threshold.
+On the other hand, we evaluated the number of items recovered under different probabilistic CDF thresholds.
 These analyses allow us to gain insight into how dynamic retrieval influences the retrieval results.

-In Figure~\ref{fig:dynamic_cutoff}, we show the histogram of retrieved item numbers cut off by CDF value 0.985 for both head, torso, and tail queries.
-In detail, we filter out the items with the cosine similarity $x$ bellowing a threshold $t$ to ensure the equation $\mathbb{P}(x>=t)=0.985$.
-In general, head queries have a more uniform distribution and the numbers lie mostly in the range of [500, 1500], while torso and tail queries share a similar skewed distribution and the numbers lie in the range of [0, 1000] and [0, 500], respectively.
+In Figure \ref{fig:dynamic_cutoff}, we show the histogram of retrieved item numbers cut off by the CDF value 0.985 for both head, torso, and tail queries.
+In detail, we filter out the items with the cosine similarity x bellowing a threshold t to ensure the equation P(x >= t) = 0.985.
+In general, head queries have a more uniform distribution, and the numbers lie mostly in the range of [500, 1500], while the torso and tail queries share a similar skewed distribution and the numbers lie in the range of [0, 1000] and [0, 500], respectively.
 This indicates that head queries retrieve more items than torso and tail queries, which confirms the assumption that queries with higher popularity need more candidates and queries with lower popularity need fewer.

-In Table~\ref{tab:dynamic_cutoff}, we present the average number of retrieved items under different CDF values with the same cutting off strategy in Figure~\ref{fig:dynamic_cutoff}.
-As the probability decreases, queries claim a higher relevance level for items, thus the average numbers of retrieved items decreases accordingly.
+In Table \ref{tab:dynamic_cutoff}, we present the average number of retrieved items under different CDF values with the same cutting off strategy in Figure \ref{fig:dynamic_cutoff}.
+As the probability decreases, queries claim a higher relevance level for items, and thus the average number of retrieved items decreases accordingly.
 Comparing different queries, head queries retrieve more items than torso and tail queries under all CDF thresholds, which again confirms the conclusion above.